Team-Deimos-IIT-Mandi/PCB-Designs/Power Distribution Board/Readme.md

 Before connecting a device, use a multimeter to measure the voltage on output of the moudle

-Carefully turn the potentiometer RV1 to set your desired voltage (e.g., 3.3V, 1.8V).
+Carefully turn the potentiometer to set your desired voltage (e.g., 3.3V, 1.8V).

 Once the voltage is set, you can connect your device.

-Note
+## Note
 If you want a higher current in 5V outputs, carefully replace xl4015 with xl4016 which provides 7A current and has the same shape and footprint

-The prices listed in the BOM are approximate
+The prices listed in the BOM are approximate.